veronicasyseo/veronicasyseo.github.io/README.md

 If you'd like to talk, shoot me an email at syseo (at) connect.ust.hk and I'll get back to you within a day.
 I'm almost always online.

 Check out my professional summary at [LinkedIn](https://linkedin.com/in/veronicasyseo) if you'd like.
 View my [Devpost](https://devpost.com/veronicaseo) for hackathon projects, and [Github](https://github.com/veronicasyseo) for the code.
-Lastly, for now, this is a link to my [*resume*](https://drive.google.com/open?id=0B-Zp9ItZycBFZERUeWdma0lGVVE).

 Have a nice day!